WangPeng-Lab/scGCO/README.md

 |                   ├── SPARK_performance_run.R # the code is for testing scGCO running speed and occupied CPU memory with simulate data
 |                   ├── spatialDE_simulate_script.ipynb # the code is for testing spatialDE running speed and occupied CPU memory with simulate data
 │   ├── README.md
-│   ├── run.sh #  Code run to pre-compile the notebooks in this capsule to verify reproducibility.
-│   ├── Table_Of_Contents.ipynb # Start here in an interactive session.
-Includes hyperlinks to individual analysis notebooks
 |
 ├── data
 |   ├── HighVariableGenes